 - Include customized links and unique images – you can include customized links, URLs, and images for each group member in your email.

 - Personalize entire blocks of text – GMass lets you personalize large blocks of text on a person-by-person basis in your email message.

-Click here for a detailed guide on the feature.
+Click here for a detailed guide on that feature.